Atlantic Puffins

 Natural Predators

 Because colonies are predominantly on islands, puffins have no terrestrial predators.
 Puffins are known to fall prey to eagles, and young chicks are at risk of attacks by gulls and skuas.
 Even adult puffins sometimes fall victim to skuas harassing them to steal their food.
-Take a look at this little clip from the BBC showing a skua steeling a puffin catch.

 Where To Photograph Atlantic Puffins

 Since Atlantic Puffins spend the Autumn and Winter months at sea, the Spring and Summer months are the most reliable way to spot them.
-Also, whilst you can get glimpses of the birds from inland e.g. at the cliffs of Bempton in.
+Also, you can get glimpses of the birds from inland e.g. at the cliffs of Bempton.
 North Yorkshire, the most reliable way of photographing them up close, is on a dedicated puffin safari.
 Boat trips run from various locations in the UK.

 If you are fortunate to visit them on a resident island, then you really can get up close.
-Puffins are less afraid of mankind than they are of predators, so they are not averse to photographers and nature watchers laying in the grass and watching them from only meters away.
+Puffins are less afraid of mankind than they are of predators, so they are not averse to photographers and nature watchers lying in the grass and watching them from only meters away.

 Camera & Settings